We’ve bike toured and backpacked – we love them both – but which is the best way to travel?

 Bike touring… is pretty stressful in developed areas

 You might disagree, but we find cycling through developed areas or cities reeeally stressful.
-Busy roads, dangerous drivers, lots of pedestrians, trying to find accommodation that has a safe place for bikes etc. Sticking to the wild side is much easier.
+Trying to cycle safely in traffic, on dodgy roads, with dangerous drivers and lots of pedestrians and then attempting to find accommodation that has a safe place for bikes… Sticking to the wild side is much easier!

 Backpacking Vs. Bike Touring – the Verdict!